Tech terms are everywhere, and it seems like everyone uses them nonstop. But do they actually know what they mean …? Do you…?

 Our I.T. experts would be happy to answer any questions you may have.

-4 reasons your business will get hacked
+4 reasons your business is at risk for hacking

 Businesses get hacked all the time.
 At this point, we expect hackings to happen.
 But… this doesn’t mean we necessarily accept them or that we forgive a business when they become a victim of a data breach or fall upon a security misfortune.